 What does a baby with Respiratory Distress Syndrome look like?

 The baby will have difficulty breathing.
-S/he will have:
+They will have:

 How is RDS treated?

 Your baby will need extra oxygen.
 Room air is 21% oxygen.
 Your baby needs higher oxygen to stay pink.
 The added oxygen might be given by placing a plastic hood over the baby's head.